Advertisement

 Your allergies are acting up

-Allergies can cause postnasal drip, or the dripping of mucus from your nose, down into the back of your throat.
+Allergies can cause postnasal drip, the dripping of mucus from your nose down into the back of your throat.
 Mucus then causes bad breath when it lands on your tongue and mixes with mouth bacteria.

 It’s important to treat the cause of your postnasal drip.
-If it’s allergies, ask your doctor if medications like antihistamines, decongestants or prescription nasal sprays could help get your symptoms under control.
+If it’s allergies, ask your healthcare provider (HCP) if medications like antihistamines, decongestants, or prescription nasal sprays could help get your symptoms under control.

 It’s also important to drink plenty of water since fluids loosen mucus and can keep it from lodging in your throat.
 Nasal irrigation kits and saline sprays can moisten and clear your nasal passages, as well.